-Improve productivity.
 Short breaks are known to boost cognitive function significantly.
-Consider the Pomodoro technique which encourages breaks between learning and working: This productivity hack calls for working in 25-minute bursts with short breaks in between.
+Consider the Pomodoro technique which encourages breaks between learning and working.
+This productivity hack calls for working in 25-minute bursts with short breaks in between.
 Even if the 25-minute rule is not for you, try taking regular (gaming) breaks for a more productive workday.

-Reduce stress and anxiety.
 Playing games can help people unwind.
-According to the Entertainment Software Association, over 164 million adults in the United States play video games, and 78% of players report that games help relieve their stress.
+According to the Entertainment Software Association, over 164 million adults in the United States play video games.
+78% of players report that games help relieve their stress.
 With so much on our plates today, especially the stressors of WFH, stress-relief techniques like gaming can be good for our mental health.

-Provide enhanced creativity.
-Games are great tools for helping people to tap into their creative side (Pictionary, Heads Up, Apples to Apples), in a nonintrusive, organic way.
+Games are great tools for helping people to tap into their creative side in a non-intrusive, organic way.
+Think Pictionary, Heads Up, Apples to Apples, etc.

-Boost happiness.
 Whenever we do something pleasurable, like eating something delicious or enjoying a game with colleagues, our brains release dopamine, known as the “happiness hormone.”
-There’s no denying the many benefits of happy employees like improving team morale and productivity, building culture, and more.
+There’s no denying the many benefits of happy employees like improving team morale and productivity, building culture and more.

-Initiate team bonding.
-Games are a great way to help us feel connected to one another in a social way; in the workplace, they can help engage employees, promote team building and encourage team camaraderie.
+Games are a great way to help us feel connected to one another in a social way.
+In the workplace, they can help engage employees, promote team building and encourage team camaraderie.